azagniotov/algorithmic-puzzles/README.md

 * Segregate even/odd numeric characters in a string
 * Reverse a string
 * Regex parser
+* All character permutations in a string
+* All character permutations in an array

 #### Trees
 * Create a balanced binary tree